tomwassenberg/certbot-ocsp-fetcher/README.md

 - `-w/--no-reload-webserver`\
-  By default, this script tries to reload a service named `nginx` if at least one OCSP response was fetched.
+  By default, this script tries to reload a service named `nginx` if at least one OCSP staple file was created or updated.
 This flag disables this behavior.

  [Certbot]: https://github.com/certbot/certbot
  [#812]: https://trac.nginx.org/nginx/ticket/812